ret2libc Attack (x86)

 write('payload', payload) p.sendlineafter(b':', payload) # if the target doesn’t print “:”, use p.sendline(payload) p.interactive()

-Stack Alignment Note (why the Extra ret
+Stack Alignment Note (why the Extra ret)

 - Glibc often emits

-, which requires 16-byte stack alignment. - Pure ROP via
+movapsinsystem/do_system, which requires 16-byte stack alignment. - Pure ROP via

-misaligned by 8 bytes → crash atmovaps
+retcommonly leaves%rspmisaligned by 8 bytes → crash atmovaps. - A single

-gadget before the first argument gadget fixes the parity.
+retgadget before the first argument gadget fixes the parity.

-Rule of thumb: In x64 ret2libc chains, add one ret
+Rule of thumb: In x64 ret2libc chains, add one ret before pop rdi ; ret unless you’ve verified alignment in GDB.

 Quick Validation Checklist

-shows NX enabled, PIE disabled.- Offsets: 72 bytes to saved RIP.
+checksecshows NX enabled, PIE disabled.- Offsets: 72 bytes to saved RIP.

 - Gadgets:

-all point into the same libc used by the process. - If you see
+system, and"/bin/sh"all point into the same libc used by the process. - If you see

-movaps … not aligned to 16 bytes
+movaps … not aligned to 16 bytesin a crash, insert (or keep) the singleretbeforepop rdi ; ret.

 Minimal ret2libc (x64) Pattern